 The CPSMT will prepare an annual SAFE report describing the status of the CPS fishery.
 The SAFE report provides information to the councils for determining annual harvest levels for each stock, documenting significant trends or changes in the resource, marine ecosystems, and fishery over time, and assessing the relative success of existing state and Federal fishery management programs.
-This includes landings, prices, revenues, and economic, biological or environmental conditions not covered elsewhere in assessments for Actively managed species.
+This includes landings, prices, revenues, and economic, biological or environmental conditions not covered elsewhere in assessments for CPS species.
 In particular, the SAFE report shall include:

 - 1. Current status of CPS resources. - 2.
-A description of the maximum fishing mortality threshold and the minimum stock size threshold for each stock or stock complex, along with information by which the Council may determine: - (a) Whether overfishing is occurring with respect to any stock or stock complex, whether any stock or stock complex is overfished, whether the rate or level of fishing mortality applied to any stock or stock complex is approaching the maximum fishing mortality threshold, and whether the size of any stock or stock complex is approaching the minimum stock size threshold. - (b) Any management measures necessary to provide for rebuilding an overfished stock or stock complex (if any) to a level consistent with producing the MSY in such fishery. - 3.
+A description of the maximum fishing mortality threshold and the MSST for each stock or stock complex, along with information by which the Council may determine: - (a) Whether overfishing is occurring with respect to any stock or stock complex, whether any stock or stock complex is overfished, whether the rate or level of fishing mortality applied to any stock or stock complex is approaching the maximum fishing mortality threshold, and whether the size of any stock or stock complex is approaching the MSST. - (b) Any management measures necessary to provide for rebuilding an overfished stock or stock

+- complex (if any) to a level consistent with producing the MSY in such fishery. - 3.
 The total and U.S. target levels, if calculated, along with all available information about bycatch, DAH, domestic annual processing (DAP), JVP, and TALFF used to specify HGs or quotas. - 4.
 Recent and historical catch statistics (landings and value). - 5.
 Recommendations for use of HG or quotas by species. - 6.
 A brief history of the harvesting sector for the fishery. - 7.
-A brief history of CPS management.

-- 8. A summary of recent economic conditions, including information such as status of fleet capacity, number of vessels and performance by gear type, including recreational and commercial fishing interests, fishing communities, and fish processing interests. - 9.
+A brief history of CPS management. - 8.
+A summary of recent economic conditions, including information such as status of fleet capacity, number of vessels and performance by gear type, including recreational and commercial fishing interests, fishing communities, and fish processing interests. - 9.
 Safety considerations. - 10.
 Ecosystem information including ecological factors that may inform decisions on SDCs, harvest specifications, and management measures. - 11.
 Bycatch summary. - 12.
 Any necessary expansions to previous environmental and regulatory impact documents, and ecosystem and habitat descriptions. - 13.
-Other relevant biological, sociological, economic, and ecological information that may be useful to the Council.
+Other relevant biological, sociological, economic, and ecological information that may be useful to the Council - 14.
+Information on recent and upcoming assessments and reference to the assessment schedules and processes specified in COP 9, Schedule 3.